-Laboratory rotations are conducted (Master's Thesis Planning Theory #3).
+Laboratory rotations are conducted (Seminar in Earth-Life Science S2).
 The student lists up to three PIs in the laboratory that are candidates for rotation.
 The faculty advisor will make a comprehensive decision on the match between each PI and the student and begin training in a different laboratory (one week, including a brief, simple experiment or case study).
 Interdisciplinary rotation is preferred but not required.